veekaybee/textedit/python_packaging_post.md

 Ok, so we've run our program.
 But, if we try to run it on any other file, not just `alice.txt`, we won't be able to.
 Let's make it a bit more robust.
 First, we'll abstract out some of the hard coding referencing `alice.txt`.

-Second, we'll turn the code from a simple loop, into a function that acts like an API so
+Second, we'll turn the code from a simple loop, into a function that acts like an API so that we can access a single pointer to our loop from other places in the file, and from other fiels.

-finally,

-  The best way to do this is to make it a easier to read and work with other code by adding entry endpoints.

-We'll make it a function and add `if __name__ == '__main__'` to the program.
+Finally, we'll add `if __name__ == '__main__'` to the program, put all the functions we want to execute under the if block,  and run the file that way.

 This is a really common pattern for running multiple functions and keeping track of them.
+As we noted in the last section,

+> If there are no external dependencies (aka packages), as is the case in our word count program, a special attributed, ``__name__`` is initialized to ``"__main__"`` in the __main__ [namespace](https://docs.python.org/3/library/__main__.html)
+>
 If the program is the main program you're running, Python will run everything in order under that statement.

 Note that if you don't have `if __name__ == '__main__'`, the code won't run anything since the function is initialized but not executed.

 This is a really important pattern to understand, because it looks into how Python references the current module you're working with in relation to other modulers.

-Let's also:

-1) Remove some of the hard coding referencing
-2) Turn the code into a function
-3) Adding a function that counts sentences, too.
+Let's also: adding a function that counts sentences, as well.

-These kinds of refactoring tasks will become important as we start to understand how many files, or modules, reference each other in a package.

 Program: